sealerio/sealer/docs/site/src/docs/advanced/use-kyverno-baseimage.md

 ### How to use it

-We provide a official BaseImage which integrates kyverno into cluster:`kubernetes-raw_docerk-kyverno:v1.19.8`.
-Note that it contains no docker images other than those necessary to run a k8s cluster, so if you want to use this cloud image and you also need other docker images(such as `nginx`) to run a container, you need to cache the docker images to your private registry.
+We provide an official BaseImage which integrates kyverno into cluster:`kubernetes-raw_docerk-kyverno:v1.19.8`.
+Note that it contains no docker images other than those necessary to run a k8s cluster, so if you want to use this cloud image, and you also need other docker images(such as `nginx`) to run a container, you need to cache the docker images to your private registry.

 Of course `sealer` can help you do this,use `nginx` as an example.
 Firstly include nginx in the file `imageList`.